 Assistant Dean & Professor

 Rebecca Ratner is Assistant Dean for Academic Affairs - Undergraduate Programs and Professor of Marketing at the Robert H. Smith School of Business.
 She received a Ph.D. in social psychology from Princeton University in 1999, was a visiting scholar at the Wharton School in 1996 – 1997 and a visiting scholar at the Chicago Booth Graduate School of Business in 2004.
 Prior to her position at Maryland, she was assistant professor and associate professor at the University of North Carolina at Chapel Hill.
 Ratner’s research explores factors underlying suboptimal consumer decision making and focuses on variety seeking, motivation, and the influence of social norms.
 Her research has appeared in marketing, psychology, and decision-making journals, including Journal of Consumer Research, Journal of Personality and Social Psychology, Journal of Experimental Psychology, and Organizational Behavior and Human Decision Processes.
 Ratner has taught courses on marketing management, marketing research, and consumer behavior to MBA students, undergraduate students, and executives.
-She currently serves as editor for Journal of Marketing Research.
+She currently serves as co-editor for Journal of Marketing Research.

 Honors & Awards

 Allen J. Krowe Award for Teaching Excellence, Robert H. Smith School of Business, 2010

 Top 15% Teaching Award, Robert H. Smith School of Business, 2007 - 2012

 Best Paper Award (Most Influential Paper in Conflict Management from 1998 – 2001, Academy of Management), 2006

 University of Chicago James M. Kilts Center for Marketing, Visiting Faculty Fellow, 2004